Feb 3, 2021

 The run culminated in a free breakfast for all participants and a visit from Santa, who delivered gifts to all the participating children.
 “As always, we want to also thank Santa for making the day even more special for the kids,” said Milanowska.

-The event, which raised CI $22,000 will be used to provide funding for the ongoing shelter management and various support programmes for victims of domestic violence and their children, in need of a safe place free from domestic violence.
+The event, which raised CI $22,000 will be used to provide funding for the ongoing shelter management and various support program for victims of domestic violence and their children, in need of a safe place free from domestic violence.